FREYJA: Efficient Join Discovery in Data Lakes: Introduction

 \stitle{Contributions} Our contributions are as follows:

-\begin{itemize}[leftmargin=*] \item We introduce a novel quantitative metric to determine the join quality of two columns, which considers their multiset Jaccard index and cardinality proportion. \item We learn a highly accurate and general model to predict the abovementioned metric.
-This model is trained via profiles, lightweight summaries of data that allow for an efficient and scalable implementation of the join discovery task. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We introduce a novel, semantic-aware metric to determine the join quality of two columns in data lakes, considering their multiset Jaccard index and cardinality proportion. \item We learn a highly accurate, general, and scalable model to predict the abovementioned metric, trained via profiles. \item We develop a system that combines both of these notions into a cohesive tool to perform data discovery tasks at scale. \end{itemize}